 Let’s look at both breeds and then the cross.

-The Shar Pei is a sturdy, medium-sized dog.
-Weight ranges from 45-60 pounds, and height at the shoulder is 18-20 inches.
+The Shar Pei is also a sturdy, medium-sized dog.
+Their weight ranges from 45-60 pounds, and height at the shoulder is 18-20 inches.
 Males tend to be larger than females.

 The Shar Pei has a large head characterized by those distinctive folds and wrinkles.
 The ears and eyes are small in comparison to head size.